Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/ratings_reviews.md

 3. click the **Rate the product**
 4. a side panel is open where you can choose the number of star you want to attribute to the product
 5. once you selected the appropriate number of star, **Submit** your ratings.
 6. you are redirected to the ratings list where your rating is displayed.
 The average rating value is updated.

+As soon as you have submitted a rating, you cannot submit another rating for the same product.